 We got to Tucson and spent 2 nights there.
 We stayed near the University of Arizona (Go Wildcats!) which is a great location.
-We chose a B and B called the Adobe Rose Inn…very quaint.
+We chose a B and B which was very quaint…there are a lot of accommodation options here!
 The campus is really pretty for a stroll around and there’s a desert garden in the middle which shows off many of the native plants.
 I was a bit surprised at how beautiful the different cacti are!

 We knew that our one full day would be spent on the road exploring locations close by so to enjoy more of Tucson I’d say stay an additional night.
 We got up early and drove to Mission San Xavier del Bac.
 This church from the 1700’s is beautiful outside and has amazing original statues and artwork on the inside.
 Great for photo ops!

 From here we headed to Tombstone…a Wild West town made famous by the Earp brothers and the OK Corral.
 Although touristy I would suggest going to the Corral and watching the performance.
 It’s a fun way to spend some time there.

 After a day of travelling we headed back to Saguaro National Park just outside of Tucson to see these enormous cacti in the evening light.

 The next day it was time to head up north.
 Our destination was Sedona where we were spending a couple of nights.
 On our way we first at the Arizona Sonora Desert Museum just outside of Tucson.
 This museum has a lot to offer and we could have spent hours there, but we unfortunately had to keep moving.